Energy-Efficient Building Design: The Existing and Emerging Green Building Certifications

-Figure 1: NanaWall systems are selected in Solar Decathlon projects because of its thermal performance and the insulation support it brings to the building envelope.
+Figure 1: NanaWall systems are selected in Solar Decathlon projects because of their thermal performance and the insulation support it brings to the building envelope.

 Trends in environmental building design have come and gone.
 In the 90’s, green building caught America’s attention but the term “green” turned sour with greenwashing.
 Sustainability took over the mainstream in the 2000s and now it too is lost in translation and marketing schemes.
 The rising term is healthy building.
 No matter what the new trend is, when it comes to improving the built environment there is a single defining challenge: energy-efficient building design.